Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 `Length` of `loopedOffsets` is the number of unique voices for that clip when played by looped sources.

+Audio Clips have a full [Smart Blobber API](../Core/Smart%20Blobbers.md) which you can use in your own bakers.

 ### AudioListener

 The `AudioListener` component is very simple, containing only three values.
 The volume is the most useful.
 The `itdResolution` (inter-aural time difference resolution) will be clamped to [0, 15].
-The value measures the number of steps from center to either side that audio can be delayed by.
+This value measures the number of steps from center to either ear that audio can be delayed by.
 Higher values increase fidelity but decrease the effectiveness of voice-combining, which comes with a performance cost.
 The `listenerProfile` contains the metadata used to describe the spatialization filtering.